ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/codespaces.md

 ### Codespace Personalization: Troubleshooting

+When you create a codespace, your repository is cloned into the `/workspaces` directory in your codespace. not in your home directory!
+Outside `/workspaces`, with the exception of the `/tmp` directory, the directories in a codespace are tied to the lifecycle of the container.

 See the docs at [Troubleshooting personalization options for GitHub Codespaces](https://docs.github.com/en/codespaces/troubleshooting/troubleshooting-personalization-for-codespaces).

 Check `/workspaces/.codespaces/.persistedshare/dotfiles` to see if your `dotfiles` were cloned.